frmfm/FRAMED-2.0-Guide/README.md

 For artists who work with the still/GIF image media, our system will package and release the submitted photo data into a playable artwork.

+### ■ Supported File Format

+Include JPG, GIF, Animated GIF, PNG, TIFF

 ### ■ Resolution

 The artwork will be displayed at W1080 * H1920 Full HD format.
 Any work created at a lower resolution will be stretched.
 FRAMED also supports landscape format and this option is included during the upload.

+### ■ Playback Format

+The basic format for playing back the GIF artwork is the “infinity loop.”
+However, there are other ways to program the artwork for different playback formats if they are packaged as applications (see guides for other frameworks below).
+For example:

+• Randomly selecting sections

+• Time/Clock based (content changes according to the time of day)

+• Interactive playback (content changes according to environment, i.e. sound and/or human presence)

+### ■ Artwork Submission

+• Please submit all files listed below in one folder .zip file (in the root, no subfolders).

 ## 1-3.
 Video Artworks